-AncestryProGenealogists Scholarship Program (applications due by 31 December) is open to aspiring or practicing professional genealogists.
+AncestryProGenealogists Scholarship Program (applications due by 30 November)—open to aspiring or practicing professional genealogists.

 - Genealogical Institute on Federal Records (Gen-Fed), Washington, D.C.

-- Genealogical Research Institute of Pittsburgh (GRIP), Pittsburgh, PA or Amherst, NY
+- Genealogical Research Institute of Pittsburgh (GRIP), Pittsburgh, PA OR

 - Institute of Genealogy and Historical Research (IGHR), Athens, GA

-Applicants are asked to submit the following via the AncestryProGenealogists online form or mail:
+Applicants are asked to submit the following via the online application:

 - Mailing Address